 Top Rated - Charity Navigator

-In earning Charity Navigator's highest four star rating, Human Rights Watch has demonstrated exceptional financial health in its efforts to manage and grow its finances in the most fiscally responsible way possible.
+In earning Charity Navigator's star rating, Human Rights Watch has demonstrated exceptional financial health in its efforts to manage and grow its finances in the most fiscally responsible way possible.
 Review our rating.

 Accredited Charity - Better Business Bureau